 - Undertaking or supporting research that will benefit these aims.

 The JCA’s Governing Council is chaired by the Hon.
 Justice Judith Kelly of the Supreme Court of the Northern Territory.

-The JCA has formalised its membership of the International Association of Judges and the Commonwealth Magistrates’ and Judges’ Association as a member organisation.
+The JCA is a member of the International Association of Judges and the Commonwealth Magistrates’ and Judges’ Association as a member organisation.

 The Judicial Conference is funded almost entirely by membership subscriptions.
 The membership fee for the year 2019-2020 is $230.00 (GST inclusive).
 For retired judicial officers, the rate is $50 for one year or $150 for three years (GST inclusive).